 iOS screen recording has been a popular request by our readers and the overall iPhone users.
 More and more people come to this post when a new jailbreak is dropped.

 I recently got back into making YouTube videos, specifically reviewing Cydia tweaks and post them on Flexihackify, our official channel.
-Of course, the most convenience way to do so is recording my own screen showing our audiences how each package and themes works.
+Of course, the most convenience way to do so is if I record my own screen showing viewers how each package and themes works.

 - Apple does not allow screen recording apps in their App Store

 - There are tons of tweaks to record the screen of your iOS device

 As a result, when users get a chance to jailbreak their iPhone or iPad, it’s like a must to find a working screen recording tweak.

 In this article, I’m not just going to review one but several tweaks that let you record your iOS screen.
 Further, there will be one at the end that doesn’t require a jailbreak.
 Please do keep in mind that these jailbreak tweaks are not entirely supportive yet, and I’ll tell you each incompatibility features under each review.

 This has got to be one of the most well-known Cydia tweaks when it comes to recording the screen of your iPhone or iPad.
 Developed by developer Ryan Petrich, Display Recorder is packed with all kind of impressive features such as recording in high definition, different rotations, frame-rates, video formats, web server, and quick gestures powered by Activator.

 iOS 9 users can purchase and install Display Recorder from Cydia’s BigBoss repo.
 This tweak has been marked as compatible with Apple’s latest firmware, and that’s true.
 However, your recordings will not be saved to the stock Photos.app.
 This is the problem I have while using Display Recorder; it will display as: